DuckHunt-discord/DHV4_Web/README.md

 - The DuckHunt API (`/api/*`)
 - The DuckHunt Website (Everything else)

-The DuckHunt website itelf is distributed in multiple distinct parts (apps in django) :
+The DuckHunt website itself is distributed in multiple distinct parts (apps in django) :

 - Public, for the homepage, status pages, command lists and more
 - Botdata, for everything related to the bot database : Guilds (discord servers), Channels, Players